Federal Financial Supervisory Authority: Accounts supervision

 To maintain the integrity and stability of the financial system and combat money laundering BaFin is obliged, under the Banking Act, to run a centralized computer system that stores information on all accounts and their account holders.
 This information must be provided to BaFin by all financial institutions in Germany.

 Banking

 The Banking Act (KWG) is the legal basis for banking supervision by BaFin.
 It monitors compliance with the rules and guidelines of the Banking Act relating to credit and financial institutions.

 The establishment of new banks in Germany is subject to a compulsory license subject to law, BaFin, as the competent authority, approves such licenses.
 It takes into account the management, minimum capital requirements, reliability, solid leadership, and the sustainability of the business when approving licenses.

-Throughout their operation, financial institutions are subject to ongoing supervision by the BaFin.
-This is to ensure all conditions are met.
 In particular, the financial condition of solvency and liquidity, including having appropriate risk control - and management systems as described in the MaRisk-circulaire.

-Financial institutions must provide BaFin with;
+Financial institutions must provide BaFin with: